simphony/docs/docs/source/fundamentals.md

 (not just parent-child) between complex concepts in big domains.

 #### EMMO
-TODO
+The European Materials Modelling Ontology ([EMMO](https://github.com/emmo-repo/EMMO)) is an ontology developed by the European Materials Modelling Council ([EMMC](https://emmc.info/)).
+EMMO's goal is to define a representational system universal for scientists in the field of materials modelling to enable interoperability.

+It has been designed from the bottom up, starting with the concepts of different domains and application fields and generalising into a middle and top level layers, and it is currently being further developed in multiple projects of the European Union.

+SimPhoNy is being developed with the intention of being compatible with EMMO, and an easy installation of the ontology is available (further explained [here](./ontologies_included.md#working-with-emmo)).

+There is also [documentation](https://ontology.pages.fraunhofer.de/documentation/latest/) available for developing an emmo compliant ontology
 ### CUDS
-Cuds, or Common Universal Data Structure, is the ontology compliant data format of OSP-core:
+CUDS, or Common Universal Data Structure, is the ontology compliant data format of OSP-core:
-- **Cuds is an ontology individual**: each Cuds object is an instantiation of a class in the ontology.
+- **CUDS is an ontology individual**: each CUDS object is an instantiation of a class in the ontology.
-  If there is a food ontology, describing classes like pizza or pasta, a Cuds object could represent one specific pizza or pasta dish, that exists in the real world.
+  If we assume a food ontology that describes classes like pizza or pasta, a CUDS object could represent one specific pizza or pasta dish, that exists in the real world.
-  Like ontology individuals, Cuds objects can be related with other individuals/Cuds by relations defined in the ontology.
+  Similar to ontology individuals, CUDS objects can be related with other individuals/CUDS by relations defined in the ontology.
 Like a _pizza_ that 'hasPart' _tomato sauce_
-- **Cuds is API**: To allow users to interact with the ontology individuals and their data, Cuds provide a CRUD API.
+- **CUDS is API**: To allow users to interact with the ontology individuals and their data, CUDS provide a CRUD API.
-- **Cuds is a container**: Depending on the relationship connecting two Cuds objects, a certain instance can be seen as a container of other instances.
+- **CUDS is a container**: Depending on the relationship connecting two CUDS objects, a certain instance can be seen as a container of other instances.
   We call a relationship that express containment an 'active relationship'.
   In the pizza example, 'hasPart' would be an 'active relationship'.
-If one would like to share the pizza Cuds object with others, one would like to share also the tomato sauce.
+If one would like to share the pizza CUDS object with others, one would like to share also the tomato sauce.
-- **Cuds is RDF**: Internally a Cuds object is only an interface to an RDF-based triple store that contains the data of all Cuds objects.
+- **CUDS is RDF**: Internally a CUDS object is only an interface to an RDF-based triple store that contains the data of all CUDS objects.
-- **Cuds is a node in a graph**: : Cuds being individuals in an RDF graph implies that each Cuds object can also be seen as a node in a graph.
+- **CUDS is a node in a graph**: : CUDS being individuals in an RDF graph implies that each CUDS object can also be seen as a node in a graph.
   This does not conflict with the container perspective, instead we see it as to different views on the data.
 ## Technologies and frameworks
 ### RDF